 Based on the results of this assessment, you may be required to successfully complete math and/or English courses that are not part of your program’s curriculum.
 As a result, you may be required to extend the length of your program to better prepare for your program-specific courses.
 This means that enrollment in program-specific/technology courses may be delayed by as much as one year.
 Again, the sooner you take the exam, the sooner the College can assist you with remediation options; some of which could reduce or eliminate the need to take additional coursework or extend the length of your program; thus saving you valuable time and money.
 Further, recommendations for course placement vary depending on your program of study and the math requirements of the curriculum.
 If you change your program of study, course placement may change as well.

 Questions or concerns regarding this policy should be directed to the Admissions Office.

 On the date of your assessment, report to Maine Hall, Room 125 at least 15 minutes before your scheduled time.
 You must bring a photo ID.
 Late arrivals may be asked to reschedule.
 If you test during open registration, you will meet with an academic advisor upon completion of the exam to discuss what your test scores mean and together, you and the advisor can create an educational pathway.
 If you test outside of the open registration period, you are still advised to discuss your test scores with an academic advisor to discuss course scheduling options as well as options for remediation prior to the beginning of the semester in which you plan to enroll.
 Ready to schedule a date for your exam?

 Services for Students with Disabilities

-If you have a documented disability which requires accommodation, and you are completing your placement assessment at EMCC, you must fill out an Accuplacer Accommodation Request Form and submit it to Liz Atkinson, Coordinator of Disability Services, and submit the form before the date of your placement assessment and advising session in order for us to make appropriate accommodations.
+If you have a documented disability which requires accommodation, and you are completing your placement assessment at EMCC, you must fill out an Accuplacer Accommodation Request Form and submit it to EJ Roach, Coordinator of Disability Services, and submit the form before the date of your placement assessment and advising session in order for us to make appropriate accommodations.